What is Invoice Factoring?

 Frequently Asked Questions

-Here are some of the most common questions and comparing factoring rates.
+Here are some of the most common questions about comparing factoring rates.

 What’s the difference between Invoice Factoring & Invoice Financing?

 While the two terms sound similar, there are significant differences between them.
-As discussed, invoice factoring is when you sell your unpaid invoices for immediate cash.
+As discussed, invoice factoring involves selling your unpaid invoices for immediate cash.

-On the other hand, invoice financing is when you receive an upfront amount based on the value of your invoices.
+On the other hand, invoice financing involves receiving an upfront amount based on the value of your invoices.
 You then repay the loan as your customers pay their invoices.

 In invoice factoring, the factoring company owns the invoices and is responsible for collecting payment from your customers.
 With invoice financing, you still own the invoices, and you collect from your customers.

-Invoice factoring uses a factoring fee, also known as a discount rate, whereas invoice financing likely uses a traditional interest rate.
+Invoice factoring typically employs a factoring fee, also referred to as a discount rate, whereas invoice financing often utilizes a traditional interest rate.
 The cost of both forms of business financing tends to run high.

 What should I ask when comparing Factoring Companies?

 Entering into a factoring agreement requires knowing the full impact on your business.
-Comparing factoring rates is an excellent place to start, but there are other details to learn.
+Comparing factoring rates is an excellent starting point, but there are other details to consider.

-Look at customer reviews when shopping for the best factoring company.
+Consider customer reviews when selecting the best factoring company.
 You’ll want to work with reputable invoice factoring companies.

 Here are the most important questions to ask a factoring company.